 If you've cut your expenses to the bare minimum, but still have trouble living within your means, it may be time to look at your salary.
 If you're saving for a larger purchase, consider taking on a part-time job or freelancing.

 Living within your means starts with an understanding of how much you have to spend and what you need to save to achieve your financial goals.
-Learn more about conducting a financial wellness review and setting budget goals.
+Learn more about setting budget goals by scheduling a financial wellness review.